 Continuous performance testing during sprint helps to improve application quality with reduced cycle times in agile environments.
 This can be achieved by using performance tests as part of our Continuous Integration and having capability to run the load tests with each passing sprint.
 By incorporating smaller teams, companies are able to communicate more efficiently and effectively, thereby providing quicker turnaround times and the ability to completely test software through full testing cycles.

 LoadView gives developer and engineers the ability to carry out performance tests in real-world scenarios, ensuring websites and applications can stand up to the demands of users and customers.
-Sign up for LoadView trial today and get $20 in load testing credits to start!
+Sign up for a LoadView trial today and get up to 5 free load tests to start!

 Also, LoadView integrates with the Dotcom-Monitor monitoring platform.
 Use the LoadView scripts to monitor your websites and applications in production.
 Learn more.